TomElRumi/COVID-19-Social-Monitoring/src/site/community.md

 <img src="/images/communityengagement1.png" class="center, responsive">

-Going through the posts on that group may offer useful information about the demographic that you want to reach out to.
+Going through the information posted on the Facebook page of that non-profit may offer useful information about the demographic that you want to reach out to.
 The members in that group might know of a survivor and the non-profit might be a good resource as well to help you connect with your subjects.

 <img src="/images/communityengagement2.png" class="center, responsive">